lavieennoir/jwt-api-mock/README.md

 GET http://localhost:9999/.netlify/functions/refresh
 ```

 This endpoint is authenticated.
-You should pass the `X-Authorization` header in a format `Bearer {access_token}` to access it.
+You should pass the `Authorization` header in a format `Bearer {access_token}` to access it.